-7.6.
-MANAGING THE SCHEDULE
+7.8.
+MANAGING THE SCHEDULE WITH GANTT CHARTS AND NETWORK DIAGRAMS

 The project schedule is important as it serves as a baseline to measure time and costs.
-There are 2 common, visual methods to display schedules.
+There are two common visual methods to display schedules.

-The Gantt Chart
+1. The Gantt Chart

-A Gantt chart is a type of bar chart, developed by Henry Gantt, that illustrates a project schedule.
-Gantt charts are easy to read and are commonly used to display schedule activities.
+A Gantt chart is a type of bar chart developed by Henry Gantt that illustrates a project schedule.
+Gantt charts are easy to read and are commonly used to display scheduled activities.
 These charts display the start and finish dates of the terminal elements and summary elements of a project.
 Terminal elements and summary elements comprise the work breakdown structure of the project.
 Some Gantt charts also show the dependency relationships (i.e., precedence network) between activities.

 Gantt charts show all the key stages of a project and the duration as a bar chart, with the time scale across the top.
-The key stages are placed on the bar chart in sequence, starting in the top left corner and ending in the bottom right corner (Figure 7-5).
+The key stages are placed on the bar chart in sequence, starting in the top left corner and ending in the bottom right corner (Figure 7-6).
 A Gantt chart can be drawn quickly and easily and is often the first tool a project manager uses to provide a rough estimate of the time that it will take to complete the key tasks.
-Sometimes it is useful to start with the target deadline for completion of the whole project, because it is soon apparent if the time scale is too short or unnecessarily long.
+Sometimes it is useful to start with the target deadline for the completion of the whole project because it is soon apparent if the time scale is too short or unnecessarily long.
 Thus, the detailed Gantt chart is usually constructed after the main objectives have been determined.
+An In-depth look at Gantt Charts follows on 7.9.

-Figure 7-5: Gantt Chart
+Figure 7-6: Gantt Chart

-The Network Diagram
+2. The Network Diagram